John Socha: Norton Commander

 John Socha continued work on his VDOS program after joining Peter Norton Computing as their first director of research and development.
 In 1986 the software product was released under the name of Norton Commander.

 Socha also led the development team of Norton Utilities for the Macintosh computer platform.

-John has written a number of technical books published under the Peter Norton name, including the best-selling Peter Norton's Assembly Language Book (ISBN 0-13-661901-0).

-Other work

-John has many other projects including controllers for train models and mobile application design.
+Personal life

 John maintains a YouTube channel on which he discusses small scale CNC machining and injection molding fabrication techniques.

 John is a private pilot and owns Daisy, a plane featured in books by Richard Bach.